RBusarow/Dispatch/docs/modules/dispatch-test-junit4.md

 ## Features

-In addition to all the functionality in [dispatch-core-test], this module exposes a [TestCoroutineRule] to handle set-up and tear-down of a [TestProvidedCoroutineScope].
+In addition to all the functionality in [dispatch-dispatch-test], this module exposes a [TestCoroutineRule] to handle set-up and tear-down of a [TestProvidedCoroutineScope].

 Since [TestProvidedCoroutineScope] is a [TestCoroutineScope], this Rule also invokes [cleanupTestCoroutines][cleanupTestCoroutines] after the test.